danprager/Monte-Carlo-Estimation/README.md

 ## Notes

-- You could alternatively use story points (or any other units) instead of number of stories.
+- You could alternatively use story points (or any other units) instead of number of stories, which would make this a #Estimates technique. ;-)
 - Sprint length is similarly arbitrary.
 - Additional stories that occur due to scope expansion, and time diverted to other areas by the team is not reflected.
 You'll need to allow for that yourself.